joacub/JcWeather/README.md

 Version 0.0.2

-AtWeather is a [Zend Framework 2](http://framework.zend.com) module that help to get weather forecast from online weather providers.
+AtWeather is a [Zend Framework 2](http://framework.zend.com) module that helps to get weather forecast from online weather providers.

 ## Requirements